RavensbourneWebMedia/Dynamic-Web/sessions/05/README.md

 ```
 homeSection.hide()
 resultsSection.show()
+})
 ```
+> This needs to be outside the results function

 ### What is the bug here?
 <!-- homeSection comes up as undefined, which is why we must define it with a variable. -->